zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 ### Iterate on the example

 Most examples should work in a tool like [Plunkr](https://plnkr.co/), our preferred tool for iterating on the first example.
 If the requirements of your topic are more complex we should discuss the scope and goals of the example and determine if we can simplify it.
-If it just can't be done on Plunkr, a github repository will be used.
+If it just can't be done on Plunkr, a Github repository will be used.

 We will keep it simple!
 There is a reason the TODO list is such a popular example.
 It is "lame" and you might be bored of it, but simple examples (especially more common examples) are excellent for teaching.
 The more complex the example application, the more nuanced the **domain concerns** and the more time we have to spend covering that.

 If we work towards simplicity, and not put too much effort into creating a novel and fun example, we actually do a service for our viewers by maximising their learning efforts.
-We focus them on the concept we want them to teach, and more effectively cemet it inot their brain.
+We focus them on the concept we want them to teach, and more effectively cement it in their brain.

 **Small, high quality examples, in great frequency.**